-Swarovski-encrusted accents are a less expensive alternative that can add some bling to your bathroom.
+Swarovski-encrusted accessories are a less expensive alternative that can add some bling to your bathroom.
 If you really want to splurge, you can find Swarovski encrusted faucets for $1,000-$2,000.
-For a mini-splurge, buy accents like a soap dispenser, soap dish, toilet paper holder or towel holder for under $200 each.
+For a mini-splurge, buy crystal bathroom accessories like a soap dispenser, soap dish, toilet paper holder or towel holder for under $200 each.
 If you’re crafty, DIY this idea with faux crystals from the craft store.

 The dream: Taking a bath surrounded by the ocean in your underwater bathroom.

 Underwater hotels are trending overseas, including bathrooms that make you feel as though you’re really taking a bath under the sea.
 You’d have to shell out $8,000 to spend just one night in a luxury underwater hotel.